 My main philosophy about nutrition is to eat a variety of foods that you enjoy.
 While specific herbs or spices may benefit individuals, consuming a range of herbs and spices provides the most well-rounded health benefits.

 There’s no one single food that people must all consume for optimal health.
-Use herbs and spices you enjoy while taking opportunities to discover new flavours.
+Use herbs and spices you enjoy while taking opportunities to discover new flavors.

 Aiming for a variety of herbs and spices would provide the widest range of antioxidants and other plant compounds that could benefit health.